-The 2026 Juliette's Pearls Leadership Society Luncheon will be held on Thursday, April 16, at the Marriott Wichita.
-Join us to support Kansas Girl Scouts and hear from our keynote speaker.
+The 2026 Juliette's Pearls Leadership Society Luncheon was held on Thursday, April 16, at the Marriott Wichita.

-This year, joining us is American ultra-marathon swimmer who completed four consecutive crossings of the English Channel after battling an aggressive form of breast cancer.
-She'll share her story of joyful resilience and the importance of goals, grit, and grace.
+This year, our keynote speaker was Sarah Thomas.
+An American ultra-marathon swimmer who completed four consecutive crossings of the English Channel after battling an aggressive form of breast cancer.
+She shared her story of joyful resilience and the importance of goals, grit, and grace.

 2026 JPLS Luncheon